Dear Class of 2026:

-If you know that you are prone to over-extending yourself, then use college to learn to narrow and sharpen your focus.
+If you know you are prone to over-extending yourself, use college to learn to narrow and sharpen your focus.
 If you are apt to be less involved, use college to develop ways of being more engaged that work for you.

 So, take a minute to get your bearings and size things up.
 Then make the decisions that are right for you.
 Likewise, look out for those around you.
 Step up and speak up when you see other people getting ready to make bad decisions for themselves or others.
 Ease into college and be good to yourself, your friends, and each other.

 Finally, remember to have fun.
 College will push you and challenge you in all sorts of ways.
 But it is also a time that can and should be rich with joy and discovery.
 It is a wild and wonderful journey.
 I wish you much happiness and success along the way.